-- Location of all existing trees (reference number to be recorded on the tree survey plan) over 75mm in diameter measured at 1.5m above ground level which are:

-- Within the site

-- Overhanging the site

-- Within a distance of the boundary of the site which is less than half the height of the tree; or
+- Location of all existing trees (reference number to be recorded on the tree survey plan) over 75mm in diameter measured at 1.5m above ground level which are: - Within the site - Overhanging the site - Anticipating reasonable future dimensions of the retained/proposed tree growth including any necessary infrastructure adaptions and shading and detritus (fallen leaves, insects, fruits etc) - · Within a distance of the boundary of the site which is less than half the height of the tree or

 - Located on land adjacent to the development site that might influence the site or might be important as part of the local landscape character.

-- Trees which are less than 75mm diameter at 1.5m above ground need not be accurately surveyed but should be indicated;
+- Trees which are less than 75mm diameter at 1.5m above ground need not be accurately surveyed but should be indicated

-- Existing buildings/structures;
+- Existing buildings/structures

-- Hard surfaces;
+- Hard surfaces

-- Water courses;
+- Water courses

-- Overhead cables;
+- Overhead cables

-- Underground services including their routes and depths;
+- Underground services including their routes and depths

-- Ground levels throughout the site;
+- Ground levels throughout the site

-- Location of all existing hedges, a list of the woody species that they contain and details of any features within the hedge, e.g. banks or supporting walls;
+- Location of all existing hedges, a list of the woody species that they contain and details of any features within the hedge, e.g., banks or supporting walls

-- Soil type(s);
+- Soil type(s)

-- Wildlife features (e.g. birds, nests, bat roosts see Wildlife and Countryside Act 1981);
+- Wildlife features (e.g., birds, nests, bat roosts see Wildlife and Countryside Act 1981)

-- Historical features; and
+- Historical features

 - Any other hard features.

-A Tree Survey shall include a Tree Constraints Plan, a Tree Protection Plan and an Arboricultural Impact Assessment.
+A Tree Survey shall include a Tree Constraints Plan, a Tree Protection Plan, and an Arboricultural Impact Assessment.
 The tree survey must also include the following information about the trees (that have a diameter greater than 75mm) which are indicated on the plan:

-- Species (common and scientific name, where possible); - Height; - Diameter of the stem measured at 1.5m above ground level; - Root Protection Area (RPA); - Canopy spread of each tree for all four compass points; - Age Class (e.g. young, semi-mature, mature, over-mature, etc.); - Assessment of the condition including trunk, crown, roots; - Life expectancy (e.g. very long, long, medium, short, very short); and - A full schedule of tree works including those to be removed and those remaining that require remedial works to ensure acceptable levels of risk and management in the context of the proposed development.
-The method of disposal of all arisings should also be included along with the precautions to be taken to avoid damage to Root Protection Areas and trees to be retained; - Amenity value- both existing amenity value and proposed amenity value; - British Standard status colour coded system identifying suitability for retention; and - A schedule to the survey should list all the trees or groups of trees.
+- Species (common and scientific name, where possible) - Height - Diameter of the stem measured at 1.5m above ground level - Root Protection Area (RPA) - Canopy spread of each tree for all four compass points - Age Class (e.g., young, semi-mature, mature, over-mature, etc.) - Assessment of the condition including trunk, crown, roots - Life expectancy (e.g., very long, long, medium, short, very short) - A full schedule of tree works including those to be removed and those remaining that require remedial works to ensure acceptable levels of risk and management in the context of the proposed development.
+The method of disposal of all arisings should also be included along with the precautions to be taken to avoid damage to Root Protection Areas and trees to be retained - Amenity value- both existing amenity value and proposed amenity value - British Standard status colour coded system identifying suitability for retention - A schedule to the survey should list all the trees or groups of trees.